Bob Crane: Investigation

-The Scottsdale Police Department had no homicide division in 1978, so it was ill-equipped to handle such a high-profile murder investigation.
+Scottsdale police had no homicide division in 1978, so it was ill-equipped to handle such a high-profile murder investigation.
 The crime scene yielded few clues; no evidence was found of forced entry, and nothing of value was missing.
 Detectives examined Crane's extensive videotape collection, which led them to Carpenter, who had flown to Phoenix on June 25 to spend a few days with Crane.
 Carpenter's rental car was impounded and searched.
 Several blood smears were found that matched Crane's blood type; no one else of that blood type was known to have been in the car, including Carpenter.
-DNA testing was not yet available, and the Maricopa County Attorney declined to file charges.
+DNA testing was not yet available, and the Maricopa County district attorney declined to file charges.

-In 1990, Scottsdale Police Detective Barry Vassall and Maricopa County Attorney's Office Investigator Jim Raines re-examined the evidence from 1978 and persuaded the county attorney to reopen the case.
-DNA testing was inconclusive on the blood found in Carpenter's rental car, but Raines did discover an evidence photograph of the car's interior that appeared to show a piece of brain tissue.
+In 1990, Scottsdale police investigator Barry Vassall and Maricopa County Attorney's Office investigator Jim Raines re-examined the evidence from 1978 and persuaded the county attorney to reopen the case.
+DNA testing was inconclusive on the blood found in Carpenter's rental car, but Raines discovered an evidence photograph of the car's interior that appeared to show a piece of brain tissue.
 The actual tissue samples recovered from the car had been lost, but an Arizona judge ruled that the new evidence was admissible.
 In June 1992, Carpenter was arrested and charged with Crane's murder.